shahadarsh/aws-vpc-terraform/README.md

-# vault-aws-terraform
+# aws-vpc-terraform
-Deploy Vault cluster on AWS using Terraform
+Setup VPC on AWS using Terraform